Bill

 PA HB916

-Further providing for legislative findings and for definitions; repealing provisions relating to lead poisoning prevention, assessment and testing; providing for lead poisoning prevention, assessment and testing; and further providing for duties of department and for blood lead assessment and testing coverage.
+Further providing for title of act, for legislative purpose, for definitions, for lead poisoning prevention, assessment and testing, for duties of department and for blood lead assessment and testing coverage.

 summary